sleepingKiwi/vital/readme.md

 Development of *vital* is made infinitely easier by [Grunt][] and [Bower][].

 Styling (with [sass][]) builds upon [inuitcss][] by [@csswizardry][] and relies on [grunt-autoprefixr][] .

+Image used in screenshot.png: *Surgical-Anatomical Tables by Anton Nuhn, 1846* thanks to [Mary Margret][]

 Credits to external resources and references are usually maintained in the theme's files where the code appears.